 So you want to play drums but you’re not sure where to start?
-Well, in this short guide I’ll be telling you what you need to think about before taking up the drums.
+Getting started on drums is a very exciting time!
+In this short guide I’ll be telling you what you need to think about before you start.
 Drums are a fantastic instrument but they’re not for everyone and there are some important considerations before you start.
 One of the most important questions you need to ask yourself is why you want to play drums?

 Why do you want to play the drums?